frederic-perez/AmE-dictionary/data/idioms.md

 __sweat bullets__ :two::dart: To suffer intense distress, anxiety, worry, or fear.
 __sweep (one) off (one’s) feet__ To charm one in such a way that they form an instant and strong romantic attraction, usually unexpectedly. _A: “Is Lucy still gushing about her new boyfriend?”
 B: “Yeah, he must have really swept her off her feet._
 __sweet spot__ A particular point, area, or range where something will be most effective or beneficial. _The tension is in my shoulders.
 Move your hands a little higher… there!
 That’s the sweet spot._
+__switch gears__ To quickly or abruptly change what one is doing or discussing. _With that out of the way, let’s switch gears and discuss our strategy for the third quarter._
 __sync up__ _Syncing up over coffee._
 __tag along__ :four: :dart: To accompany or closely follow someone or a group, perhaps when one is not part of the group or when one’s presence is not wanted. _I decided to tag along and see if they found anything interesting._ _Do you mind if my little brother tags along?
 My parents want him to get out of the house for a while._ _His old swing has tagged along._ _You want to tag along?_
 __tail end__ _The tail end of the day._